-- All pupils with special educational needs and/or disabilities are given a timetable and placed within a form group that presumes a full access to the National Curriculum, with the exception that children with an Education and Health Care Plan may be withdrawn from the study of a modern foreign language to engage with literacy support in addition to English lessons.
+- 35 All pupils with special educational needs and/or disabilities are given a timetable and placed within a form group that presumes a full access to the National Curriculum, with the exception that children with an Education and Health Care Plan or significant literacy difficulties as deemed by the SENDCo and in school assessments may be withdrawn from the study of a modern foreign language to engage with literacy support in addition to English lessons.
 In addition, at KS3, pupils with special educational needs, in agreement with parents, may be withdrawn at various times to take part in workshops focussing on their primary area of need.
-These are interventions are intended to facilitate inclusions in mainstream lessons and are evidence based and time limited.
-The impact is assessed and reviewed to minimise time taken from mainstream classes with subject teachers. - The KS4 curriculum for pupils with learning needs is reviewed on an annual basis to ensure it is appropriate for the pupils in the year group and enables them to further their studies post-16.
+These interventions are intended to facilitate inclusions in mainstream lessons and are evidence based and time limited.
+The impact is assessed and reviewed to minimise time taken from mainstream classes with subject teachers. - 36 The KS4 curriculum for pupils with learning needs is reviewed on an annual basis to ensure it is appropriate for the pupils in the year group and enables them to further their studies post-16.
 At the point where KS4 options are chosen, Student Development staff meet with parents / carers and pupils to discuss the courses available and, where appropriate, make suggestions and offer guidance.
 Students with learning needs in KS5 will receive individualised support to develop the appropriate skills to succeed in a more independent learning environment.